AgustinCarbajal1997/AgustinCarbajal1997/README.md

   - Experience in designing and implementing REST APIs using Golang and Clean Architecture.
 Proficient in using AWS Aurora (postgres) for database management and integrating payment gateways such as Stripe, PayPal and Mercado Pago.
 Integration of NEM blockchain for mosaic transactions and document notarization.
 Utilization of Docker for application deployment and maintenance on AWS EC2 instances.
 Committed to delivering high-quality and scalable software solutions.

 🌱 My experience in Coderhouse S.A.
-(2 years):
+(2 years 11 months):

 - Redux - Redux Saga - Redux Thunk
 - React Query - Caching